dann1/one-deploy/arch_single_ceph.md

       osd_crush_location: { host: osd3, rack: rack3, root: root1 }
 ```

-In this case, running the `opennebula.deploy.ceph` playbook should result in such CRUSH architecture:
+In this case, running the `opennebula.deploy.ceph` playbook should result in the below CRUSH architecture:

 ```shell
 # ceph osd crush tree